 The evolution of human populations over a short period of time.
 Interaction of the evolutionary forces of mutation, selection, drift and gene flow with the cultural systems of human populations.

+503. Human Variation (3)

+Prerequisite: Anthropology 101 or 400A.

+Morphological, physiological and genetic aspects of human variability.
+Significance of this diversity in the biological adaptations of human populations.

 510. (122.)
-Language in Culture (3) Prerequisites: Anthropology 101 or 400B; and Anthropology 304 or Linguistics 500.
+Language in Culture (3)

+Prerequisites: Anthropology 102 or 400B; and Anthropology 304 or Linguistics 500.
 Survey of anthropological interests in the study of language and of linguistic interests in the sociocultural context of language.

 511. (126.)
-Field Methods in Linguistics (3) Two lectures and three hours of laboratory.
+Field Methods in Linguistics (3)

+Two lectures and three hours of laboratory.

 Prerequisites: Three units of linguistics or Anthropology 304, and consent of instructor.
 Principles and techniques of linguistic analysis.
 Problems and methods in the phonetic transcription and analysis of unwritten, non-Indo-European languages.
-Emphasis on phonetics, phonemics, field techniques, and work with informants.
+Emphasis on phonetics. phonemics, field techniques, and work with informants.
 520. (150.)
 Ethnological Field Methods (3) Two lectures and three hours of laboratory.

 Prerequisite: Anthropology 350.

 The problems and techniques of obtaining data in ethnological and social anthropological field work; preparation, gaining and maintaining rapport, evaluating data, participant observation.
 A review of literature followed by work with informants.

-521. (151-S.) Ethnographic Field Research Project (6) A six-week course.
-No other course may be taken concurrently.
-Supervised collection of ethnographic data in the field and in a subculture or culture that is foreign to the students.
+522. (154.)
+Social Anthropology (3)

+Prerequisite: Anthropology 350.

+Development of social anthropology as a distinct subfield of cultural anthropology.
+Readings and analysis of functionalism as theory and methodology in the explanation of social and cultural processes.
+(Formerly numbered Anthropology 352.)

+3-75764

+66 / Anthropology

 523. (149.)
-Kinship and Social Organization (3) Prerequisite: Anthropology 101 or 400B.
+Kinship and Social Organization (3)

+Anthropology / 67

+Prerequisite: Anthropology 102 or 400B.

 Comparison of kinship systems and the structure of social relationships throughout the world.
-The methodological orientations and theories relating to social organization with emphasis on non-Western 524.
-(153.)
-Primitive Religion (3) Prerequisite: Anthropology 101 or 400B.
+The methodological orientations and theories relating to social organization with emphasis on non-Western

+524. (153.)
+Primitive Religion (3)

+Prerequisite: Anthropology 102 or 400B.

 Beliefs and ritual of primitive man.
 Magic and religion.
-Forms of animism and polytheism, Primitive mentality and the supernatural.
+Forms of animism and polytheism.
+Primitive mentality and the supernatural.
+And the set of the set of the set

 525. (155.)
 Peasant Society and Culture (3)

-Prerequisite: Anthropology 101 or 400B.
+Prerequisite: Anthropology 102 or 400B.

 The social organization and culture of present-day small agricultural communities with emphasis on changes brought about by modernization.
 526. (156.)
-Cultural Change and Processes (3) Prerequisite: Anthropology 101 or 400B.
+Cultural Change and Processes (3) Prerequisite: Anthropology 102 or 400B.

 The individual and the culture pattern: the acquisition of culture, innovation and invention, direction of cultural development, diffusion and interpenetration of cultures.
-Illustrations from contemporary and historic peoples: Indians of the Southwest, Eskimos, aboriginal groups of Australia, Africa and Oceania.
+Illustrations from contemporary and historic peoples: Indians of the Southwest, Eskimos, aboriginal groups of Australia, Africa and

 527. (158.)
 Economic Anthropology (3)

-Prerequisite: Anthropology 101 or 400B.
+Prerequisite: Anthropology 102 or 400B.

 Social relationships and cultural values inherent in the economies of primitive and peasant societies.
 Cross-cultural comparisons made of various means by which goods and services are acquired and distributed in non-Western, non-market-industrial societies.

 528. (159.)
 Cultural Ecology (3)

-Prerequisite: Anthropology 101 or 400B.
+Prerequisite: Anthropology 102 or 400B.

 Examination and comparison of the relationships which exist between the natural environment and the sociocultural processes in nonliterate and peasant communities.

 529. (164.)
 Urban Anthropology (3)

-Prerequisite: Anthropology 101 or 400B.
+Prerequisite: Anthropology 102 or 400B.

 Cultural roles of urban centers and processes of urbanization in non-Western, nonindustrial societies of past and present.
-Urban influence on traditional peasant and primitive peoples of Africa, Asia, and Latin America.
+Urban influence on traditional peasant and primitive peoples of Africa,

 530. (187.)
 Political Anthropology (3)

-Prerequisite: Anthropology 101 or 400B.
+Prerequisite: Anthropology 102 or 400B.

 Political processes, institutions, and ideologies in primitive and peasant societies.
 531. (179.)
-Applied Anthropology (3)

-Prerequisite: Anthropology 526.
+Applied Anthropology (3) Prerequisite: Anthropology 526.

 Application of anthropological concepts to the solution of practical problems of culture change in industry, corporate organization and community development.

 532. (165.)
 Culture and Personality (3)

-Prerequisite: Anthropology 101 or 400B.
+Prerequisite: Anthropology 102 or 400B.